tomidea/Project9/steps.md

                 Hostname – can be private IP address of your NFS server Username – ec2-user (since NFS server is based on EC2 with RHEL 8) Remote directory – /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server
-       Test the configuration and make sure the connection returns Success.
-Remember, that TCP port 22 on NFS server must be open to receive SSH connections.
+    3. Test the configuration and make sure the connection returns Success.
+Remember, that TCP port 22 on NFS server must be open to receive SSH connections. img

+    4. Save the configuration, open your Jenkins job/project configuration page and add another one "Post-build Action" Configure it to send all files probuced by the build into our previously define remote directory.
+In our case we want to copy all files and directories – so we use **.
+    5. Save this configuration and go ahead, change something in README.MD file in your GitHub Tooling repository.
+Webhook will trigger a new job and in the "Console Output" of the job you will find something like this: img

+    6. To make sure that the files in /mnt/apps have been udated – connect via SSH/Putty to your NFS server and check README.MD file
+            - cat /mnt/apps/README.md
+    img